zaidkx7/NetAIcad/README.md

    - **🤖 Get Answer from GPT** (Blue) - Uses OpenAI GPT-4o Mini
    - **✨ Get Answer from Gemini** (Purple) - Uses Google Gemini 2.5 Flash
 3. Click the button for the AI provider you want to use
-4. The extension will highlight the AI-suggested correct answer
+4. The extension will highlight the AI-suggested correct answer(s)
+   - For single-answer questions (radio buttons): One option is highlighted
+   - For multiple-answer questions (checkboxes): Multiple options are highlighted
 5. Review the suggestion and make your selection

+### Multiple-Answer Questions

+The extension automatically detects when a question requires multiple answers (checkboxes instead of radio buttons) and will:
+- Analyze the question text to determine how many answers are needed (e.g., "choose two", "select three")
+- Request the correct number of answers from the AI
+- Highlight all suggested correct answers in green

 ### Which Provider to Use? 🤔